 But before you get too worried, according to the company’s co-founder, Ori Goshen, about 90% of the radiation that a smartphone emits is not dangerous but certain peaks in emissions, which account for the remaining 10%, can be harmful.

-Tawkon is start-up that measures cellular radiation emitted by smartphones via an app, currently available for Android devices.
+Tawkon is a start-up that measures cellular radiation emitted by smartphones via an app, currently available for Android devices.

 Measuring the radiation from the Nexus 4, Tawkon found the phone typically emits 0.55 watts per kilogram (W/Kg) of radiation.
 So, what does that mean?